What is 5G home broadband?

 As you’d expect from the latest technology, you may have to pay more for 5G WiFi than a standard plan.
 Costs will depend on the 5G broadband package you choose, how long your contract runs for and which provider you choose.

-*Prices correct as of October 2022.
+[1] Prices correct as of April 2024.

 What is a 5G dongle?

 A 5G dongle is a device that lets you connect one device to a 5G signal and use it to download and upload data from the internet.
-Dongles plug into the USB sockets of compatible devices, meaning you can carry your internet connectivity with you wherever you go, but unlike 5G routers they only work with one device at a time.
+Dongles plug into the USB sockets of compatible devices, meaning you can carry your internet connectivity with you wherever you go.
+But unlike 5G routers they only work with one device at a time.

 A good time to upgrade your home WiFi is when your existing contract ends.
 That way, you won’t have to pay an early exit fee to quit your deal early.

 With more people working from home now, there’s more demand for a broadband connection that’s fast and reliable.
 Thanks to its lightning speeds, 5G broadband offers huge benefits for those who need to download many large files – and very little equipment is needed once a 5G network is in place.
-If you’re thinking of a future upgrade, it’s also worth looking to see when ultrafast full fibre is coming to your neighbourhood.
-Or if you’re ready to upgrade right now, we can help you compare what’s currently available in your area.

 Yes, many businesses are already starting to adopt private 5G networks, which don’t rely on the public rollout.
 You can use 5G broadband to connect a large number of smart devices, including laptops, tablets, phones and printers.
-The portable nature of 5G WiFi also means you can take it with you to construction sites and marquee events, for example, that don’t have broadband infrastructure installed.

 Compare broadband providers